Foundations of Psychedelic-Assisted Therapy (PAT)

 Application Criteria:

-Note: Applications are not processed by Sean O’Carroll alone, but by a team of three.
+Note: Applications are not processed by Sean O’Carroll alone, but by a team of two or three.
 We will review all applications as they come in, ensure that the criteria are met.
 A number of factors will inform selection, including wanting a diversity of experience in the cohort.
 We will get back to you ASAP.

 Driving a racecar does not make you a better driver…You need to be a skilled driver before driving a race car…